| |||

 Admittedly, the main obstacle to bilateral relations during the Cold War was divergence on national security issues, but there has been increasing meeting of minds on this subject anyway since the end of the Cold War, without formal alliances.
 Robust military-to-military cooperation between India and the US has been occurring right from the 1991 ‘Kicklighter Initiative’.
 So firm had ties become by Clinton’s second term that joint military exercises were being planned before Pokhran intervened.

 Following India’s endorsement of NMD, the suspension of military contacts since 1998 was done away with and the train came back on rails.
 General Henry Shelton visited India in July 2001 and the Defense Policy Group underwent revival.
 The two sides have also been striving for enhanced navy-to-navy cooperation to ensure free navigation through the Indian Ocean.
+Why was it necessary, on top of all these positive developments, for America to now propose a treaty-bound alliance?
+The answer lies not in an icing-of-the-cake consummation of previous commonalities but actually in a desperate search for allies after September 11.

 Never before has the US been as wary of the genuineness of its extant allies as during the current war against terrorism.
 US policymakers are consistently mulling over the superfluous support being extended by most of the Arab world against Islamic jihad.